aee-san-diego/aeesd-member-resources/content/San Diego.md

+# About San Diego
+---

 AEE San Diego connects [[Energy Engineering|energy engineers]] from around the San Diego region.
-We think of the region in a few different ways:

-- The [[County of San Diego]] which includes 18 incorporated cities:
+Geographically, the region is encompassed by the [[County of San Diego]] which includes these incorporated cities:

 1. Carlsbad
 2. Chula Vista